 For more specialized brands EGER might be more of interest.
 It is a trendy fashion mall with more than 300 international brands represented.
 For example, they carry Canali, Incotex and Crockett & Jones for the gents and Lanvin, Matthew Williamson and Missoni M for the ladies.

 Aker Brygge has been a major hub for getting out into the fjord and the biggest attraction in Norway itself since it was completed in 1998.
 It features bars, restaurants and shopping.
-A new addition, Tjyvholmen, is still being finished (2014) and features spectacular views, a number of new exciting restaurants and an art Museum that might be interesting if you appreciate Damien Hirst.
+A new addition, Tjuvholmen, features spectacular views, a number of new exciting restaurants and the Astrup Fearnley Museum museum of modern art that combines a grand location for temporary exhibitions as well as an adjacent building for the permanent collection.

 Norway celebrates their National Day on May 17th.
 This is an official holiday and they celebrate it like few others.
 Practically every Oslo citizen dresses up in traditional clothes and goes out on the town.
 What they actually do is a bit of a mystery, but it usually starts with a big breakfast followed by watching “barnatåget” (a parade of school children walking past the king) and eating hot dogs and ice cream.
 They then find somewhere to eat out before going home.
 Since it’s a holiday most of the town is closed except for restaurants and due to the sheer amount of people booking is necessary.
 Most who wants to party goes to Aker Brygge where it gets very crowded.